Are you pregnant and experiencing pelvic discomfort? As your body grows, your muscles stretch, and your hormones shift, aches and pains are common.

-- Pelvic pressure: Because of the weight of the baby pushing down on your pelvis, you may feel pressure as your baby grows.
-It is generally most prevalent when you’re standing or walking, and the pressure is relieved when you lie down.
+- Pelvic pressure: Because of the baby’s weight pushing down on your pelvis, you may feel pressure as your baby grows.
+This pressure is generally most prevalent when you’re standing or walking and is relieved when you lie down.

 - Round ligament pain: As your belly grows, your abdominal muscles stretch.
-One particular ligament that runs along your side tends to be stretched and pulled by your uterus, and causes particular discomfort to some women.
+One particular ligament that runs along your side tends to be stretched and pulled by your uterus and causes discomfort to some women.
 While this typically feels like severe stretching, it can also present as sharp pains.
-It typically hurts when getting up from a sitting position or while walking, and can be relieved by lying down on the uncomfortable side.
+It may hurt when you’re getting up from a sitting position or while walking and can be relieved by lying down on the uncomfortable side.
 These pains usually subside by 24 weeks (1).
 Round ligament pain is usually worse with the second and subsequent pregnancies.

-- Lower back pain: Sometimes it’s hard to isolate exactly where your discomfort is coming from, and while you think it’s in your lower pelvic region, it’s actually radiating from your lower back.
-Lower back pain is commonly caused by the added weight and pressure associated with pregnancy, but can also be due to constipation, a urinary tract infection, or kidney stones.
+- Lower back pain: Sometimes, it’s hard to isolate where your discomfort is coming from, and while you think it’s in your lower pelvic region, it’s actually radiating from your lower back.
+Lower back pain is commonly caused by the added weight and pressure associated with pregnancy but can also be due to constipation, a urinary tract infection, or kidney stones.

 - Braxton-Hicks contractions: Contractions feel different for every woman, but many feel a sensation in their pelvic area.
-Braxton-Hicks contractions are totally normal and are basically the uterus warming up for actual labor.
+Braxton-Hicks contractions are normal and are basically the uterus warming up for labor.
 Braxton-Hicks contractions are only felt in the front of your body.
 A true pregnancy contraction begins in the back and moves toward your stomach.
-Braxton-Hicks contractions do not cause labor to progress, and should stop if you change positions.
-If you’re standing up and having contractions and aren’t sure if they’re the real thing, lie down on your couch for a while and see if they stop.
+Braxton-Hicks contractions do not cause labor to progress and should stop if you change positions.
+If you’re standing up and having contractions and aren’t sure if they’re the real thing, lie down on your couch for a while to see if they stop.
 Pregnant women can also empty their bladder and drink a large glass of water before lying down, as having a full bladder and being dehydrated can also cause Braxton-Hicks contractions.

 When Should I See My Doctor for Pelvic Pain?